City Council has a variety of powers and can assume many roles, even for a single project, including:

-- Legislative: enacting bylaws and making resolutions
+Legislative: Enacting by-laws and making resolutions

-- Business: managing municipal assets (including real estate) and their purchase and sale
+Business: Managing municipal assets (including real estate) and their purchase and sale

-- "Quasi-judicial": sitting as an administrative tribunal
+"Quasi-judicial": Sitting as an administrative tribunal

 The courts have ruled that these conflicts are inevitable and that Council must carefully separate its business and legislative functions to manage the potential conflict.
 Example:

-For example, where Council is considering a project involving a sale of land, and there may be a financial benefit to the City if the land is rezoned, Council must act in good faith and consider the proposal with an open mind.
+When Council is considering a project involving a sale of land, and there may be a financial benefit to the City if the land is rezoned, Council must act in good faith and consider the proposal with an open mind.